 - 1. Replace all screws and ensure that no stray screws remain inside your computer. - 2.
 Connect any external devices, peripherals, or cables you removed before working on your computer. - 3.
-Replace any media cards, discs, or any other parts that you removed before working on your computer. - 4.
-Connect your computer and all attached devices to their electrical outlets. - (i) NOTE: To exit service mode, ensure to connect the AC adapter to the power-adapter port on your computer. - 5.
-Press the power button to turn on the computer.
-Your computer will automatically return to normal functioning mode.
+Replace any media cards, disks, or any other parts that you removed before working on your computer. - 4.
+Connect your computer to their electrical outlets.

+(i) NOTE: To exit service mode, ensure to connect the AC adapter to the power-adapter port on your computer.

+5. Press the power button to turn on the computer.